 Steam: Whitish to brownish.
 Thick and club-shaped, 4-10 inches (10-25 cm) long.

 Habitat: Mycorrhizal with conifer trees: pine, western hemlock, Sitka spruce.
 Most likely found in the new-growth forest.

 Season: Early summer to late fall.

 Bolete is a great source of dietary fiber, protein (8 essential amino acids), minerals such as selenium, manganese, zinc, and copper.
-Also, these mushrooms contain Vitamins D, C, B, ergothioneine, glutathione, flavonoids, and phenolic compounds.
-The presence of these compounds possess numbers of health benefits.
+Also, this fungus contains Vitamins D, C, B, ergothioneine, glutathione, flavonoids, and phenolic compounds.
+The presence of these compounds possesses numbers of health benefits.

-According to Penn State University research, the abundant amounts of antioxidants, ergothioneine, and glutathione in the porcini may help to protect the body against the illnesses in old age, including cancer, coronary heart, Alzheimer’s, and Parkinson's diseases.
+According to Penn State University research, the abundant amounts of antioxidants, ergothioneine, and glutathione in boletes may help to protect the body against the illnesses in older age, including cancer, coronary heart, Alzheimer’s, and Parkinson's diseases.

 Professor Robert Beelman said, ".. you can see that countries like France and Italy that have more ergothioneine in their diets, also have lower incidences of neurodegenerative diseases, while people in countries like the United States, which has low amounts of ergothioneine in the diet, have a higher probability of diseases like Parkinson's Disease and Alzheimer's...the difference between the countries with low rates of neurodegenerative diseases is about 3 milligrams per day, which is about five button mushrooms each day."

 Ergothioneine and glutathione are heat stable and cooking mushrooms do not significantly affect the compounds.
 Additionally, bolete is low in fat (saturated and unsaturated) and calories.